Where to Take a Sommelier Course in Paris?

 1. French wine regions

-Bordeaux and its blends, Burgundy and its climates, the Rhône and its full-bodied wines…
+Bordeaux and its blends, Burgundy and its "climats," the Rhône and its full-bodied wines…

-Start by mastering the main regions, which are as follows:
+So start by mastering the main regions, which are:

 Chardonnay, Pinot Noir, Sauvignon, Syrah…

-You learn about their aromatic markers, their preferred areas, their signatures on the palate.
+You learn their aromatic markers, their preferred regions, their palate signatures.

 And you'll be right.